 Develop, assess and implement technology curricula in K-12 schools by earning your Master in Education in Technology Integration Specialist degree at Southern New Hampshire University.
 As a technology integration specialist, you’ll be able assist teachers in implementing, monitoring and measuring technology curricula, including developing course materials and lesson plans, in public and private schools.

-The MEd in Technology Integration Specialist program, offered on campus and online, is ideal for licensed teachers seeking an additional endorsement or for those individuals seeking initial licensure in New Hampshire.
+The MEd in Technology Integration Specialist program, offered on campus and online, is ideal for licensed teachers seeking an additional endorsement in New Hampshire or for those individuals seeking initial licensure in New Hampshire.
 Earning this degree may lead to a new career, opportunities for advancement and higher pay for currently licensed teachers.

 Not available for international students.